 Dr. Robert Hart, Sag Harbor’s just-named Man of the Year, is the envy of his friends and neighbors.
 His medical practice is thriving.
 He has a beautiful old house and a beautiful new wife and a beautiful boat docked in the village marina.
 Even his wayward son, Jonah, is back on track, doing well at school, finally worthy of his father’s attentions.
 So when Jonah’s troubled college roommate, Nick, needs a place to stay for the summer, Hart and his wife generously offer him their guest house.
 A win-win: Jonah will have someone to hang with, and his father can bask in the warm glow of his own generosity.

-But when he begins to notice his new houseguest getting a little too close to his wife, the good doctor’s veneer begins to crack.
-All the little lies Robert tells—harmless falsehoods meant to protect everything he holds dear—begin to mount.
-Before long, he’s embroiled in a desperate downward spiral, destroying the lives that stand in his way.
+When Robert suspects his new houseguest of getting a little too close to his wife, the good doctor’s veneer begins to crack and all the little lies he tells start to mount.
+Before long, he’s embroiled in a desperate downward spiral, threatening to destroy anyone who stands in his way.
 It’s only the women in his life—his devoted office manager, his friends, his wife—who can clearly see the truth.

-Biting and timely, Man of the Year races along at an electric pace, with a wicked twist that you won’t see coming.
+Biting and timely, Man of the Year races along at an electric pace, building to a wicked twist you won't see coming.

 About the Author